-MUS 308 - Jazz History
+MUS 308 - History of Jazz

-The course provides the students with an appreciation and understanding of the cultural history of Jazz.
+When Offered: Spring The course provides the students with an appreciation and understanding of the cultural history of Jazz.
 Through critical listening students will learn to identify the various styles and performers associated with the traditions of Jazz.